10 Snakes That Detach Their Tail

 6 Columbian longtail snake

-White-headed Snake Enuliophis sclateri
+Colombian Long-Tailed Snake Enuliophis sclateri

 Source: iNaturalist user Court Harding – CC BY 4.0

-They’re also able to detach their tail instantaneously.
-This is deployed only in serious emergencies, when only the tail is being gripped directly.
-Like with eastern ribbon snakes, this tail keeps wriggling for several seconds after it’s been detached.
-A bird might be completely fooled by the deception, flying off with the tail in its talons, triumphantly carrying its soon to be meal.
-Only when they bite in to feel a hard crunch would they realise that they’ve been fooled, with just thin scraps of meat available to scrape out.
+As with the eastern ribbon snake, this tail keeps wriggling for several seconds after it’s been detached.
+A bird might be completely fooled by the deception, flying off with the tail in its talons, triumphantly carrying its hard-earned meal.
+Only when they bite down to feel a hard crunch would they realise that they’ve been fooled, with just thin scraps of meat available to scrape out.
+Meanwhile, more cunning birds might not be fooled at all, instantly sensing that they’re not carrying a fully fledged snake meal.

 7 Rio tropical racer